-- 1. Facility health care units will establish nursing protocols that outline the steps for the assessment, treatment, and monitoring of specific offender health conditions. - 2.
-The designated health authority or designee in collaboration with the responsible physician will be responsible for the annual review and development of the nursing protocols. - 3.
-Only a licensed clinician may initiate prescription medication treatment by a written or verbal order.
-Prescription medications used for life threatening situations will require subsequent clinician verbal or written order.
+- 1. Facility health care units will establish nursing protocols that outline the steps for the assessment, treatment, and monitoring of specific offender health conditions that comply with the state practice act. - 2.
+The designated health authority or designee in collaboration with the responsible physician will be responsible for the annual review and development of the nursing protocols that are consistent with national clinical practice guidelines